Whose Responsibility is Quality Management?

-In general, the Project Manager / Quality Manager is responsible for the quality management process.
-Some projects will have specific roles for quality assurance, control, or quality experts.
-Project quality management starts with the planning, but the implementation of quality must be carried out throughout the project with the guidance of the Quality Manager.
+The Project Manager / Quality Manager is generally responsible for the quality management process.
+Some projects will have specific quality assurance, control, or quality experts roles.
+Project quality management roles and responsibilities start with the planning, but the implementation must be carried out throughout the project with the guidance of the Quality Manager.

 1. Quality Planning

-Quality Planning is not about just ensuring that the project is done on time and under budget.
-It is also about checking if the product meets the expectations of the end user.
+Quality Planning is not just ensuring the project is done on time and under budget.
+It is also about checking if the product meets the end user’s expectations.

 Quality Planning is all about creating a design process that ensures the team meets pre-established goals under operational conditions.
-A Quality Manager should consider metrics that are realistic, specific, measurable, agreed-upon, and time-bound.
+A Quality Manager should consider realistic, specific, measurable, agreed-upon, and time-bound metrics.
 Planning should include cost-benefit analysis, benchmarking, design of experiments, control charts, etc. Learn how to determine the right testing metrics.

-- Cost-benefit analysis is analyzing cost spent on improving quality like improving project process or design or cost spent on testing and inspections with the benefits of quality.
+- Cost-benefit analysis analyzes the cost spent on improving quality, like improving project processes or design or the cost spent on testing and inspections with the benefits of quality.

 - Benchmarking is about utilizing the best practices for improving quality by referring to other successful projects from the past.